-The following table sets forth, as of August 15, 2014, the number and percentage ownership of our common stock by (i) all persons known to us to beneficially own more than 5% of the outstanding common stock, (ii) each of the named executive officers in the Summary Compensation Table which appears elsewhere herein, (iii) each of our directors and director nominees, and (iv) all of our executive officers and directors as a group.
+The following table sets forth, as of June 30, 2015, the number and percentage ownership of our common stock by (i) all persons known to us to beneficially own more than 5% of the outstanding common stock, (ii) each of the named executive officers (other than Mr. Mohaddes, who is no longer an executive officer), (iii) each of our directors and director nominees, and (iv) all of our executive officers and directors as a group.
 To our knowledge, except as otherwise indicated, each of the persons named in this table has sole voting and investment power with respect to the common stock shown as beneficially owned, subject to community property and similar laws, where applicable.